tejase13/Time-Series-and-Equities/README.md

 # Time-Series-and-Equities

-This repo includes notebooks on time series analysis and also analysis on stocks and mutual funds.
+This repository includes notebooks on time series analysis and also analysis of stocks and mutual funds.

 I analyze real-world equities data using Python libraries and statistical methods including time-series techniques.